Gateway Surgical Solutions is unique because we don’t simply broker surgeries. Our model is significantly different in 2 ways:

 The service we provide falls within the legal framework for the provision of medically necessary procedures in Canada.
 In most cases, by providing the services in a province in which the patient does not reside it is acceptable to provide these services in an expedited and privately paid environment.

-Gateway Health Solutions only engages the services of top tier, currently practicing and accredited surgeons, physicians, physiotherapists and nurses to provide your care.
+Gateway Surgical Solutions only engages the services of top tier, currently practising and accredited surgeons, physicians, physiotherapists and nurses to provide your care.
 We are committed to connecting our clients with a full circle of care by the best medical professionals available.

 Surgeries are offered at various appropriate for the type of surgery, this may be either at a hospital or non-hospital surgery centres.
 Exact locations are chosen based on a combination of factors: patient preference, type of surgery needed, and availability of access being the most common determinants.